JOHN HARRITY

 HARRITY & HARRITY

 Elaine Spector is a patent attorney with over 25 years of experience in intellectual property law.
 She is a partner at the IP boutique, Harrity & Harrity and has a degree in mechanical engineering.
 She is the first female partner in the firm’s history.
-Elaine hosts Driving Diversity, a weekly diversity vlog, as well as quarterly webinars in a series called Diversity Dialogue.
-She also co-chairs Harrity’s Diversity Committee and is dedicated to improving diversity in the field of patent law.
+Elaine hosts Elevate, Empower, Enlighten, a weekly empowerment vlog, as well as quarterly webinars in a series called The Empowerment Exchange.
 She also serves as vice chair of IPO’s DEI Committee, is a Board Member of the US IP Alliance, and is frequently involved in ADAPT (Advancing Diversity Across Patent Teams) initiatives.

 Why did you decide to get involved with Patent Pathways®?

-Patent Pathways started as an internal diversity initiative within Harrity & Harrity based on the statistic that there are more practitioners registered to practice before the U.S. Patent and Trademark Office named “Michael” than there are racially diverse women.
+Patent Pathways® started as an internal DEIA initiative within Harrity & Harrity based on the statistic that there are more practitioners registered to practice before the U.S. Patent and Trademark Office named “Michael” than there are racially diverse women.
 With that statistic in mind, we decided that we were going to do something about it.
-Thus, the Patent Pathways program was born.
+Thus, the Patent Pathways® program was born.
 As the program began to grow, we saw that the patent field wanted to get engaged in the program.
 And that it would take the efforts of the entire patent field to make a difference.
-So, we created the non-profit Patent Pathways as a way to engage the entire patent community.
+So, we created the non-profit Patent Pathways® as a way to engage the entire patent community.
 We believe that this program will be one of the most impactful programs in the patent field.

 What is your vision for the program?